-In the Biology&Chemistry Departments, he works primarily with the Environmental Sustainability program, with a concentration in issues that relate to environmental monitoring and toxicology.
-He teaches in the introductory biology course, Concepts in Biology, and in a variety of courses related to environmental issues (such as Environmental Toxicology, Natural History of the Shenandoah Valley).
+In the Biology & Chemistry Departments, he works primarily with the Environmental Sustainability program, with a concentration in issues that relate to environmental monitoring and toxicology.
+He teaches in the introductory biology course, Concepts in Biology, and in a variety of courses related to environmental issues (such as Environmental Risk and Policy, Environmental Ethics, Natural History of the Shenandoah Valley).
 He has a Ph.D. from the University of Texas at Austin in environmental physiology, and worked at the University of Arizona and the University of Otago (New Zealand) before coming to EMU.
 He served a two year term with Mennonite Central Committee (MCC) in Cambodia, were he worked on environmental issues through the Royal University of Agriculture and the Royal University of Phnom Penh.
 More recently, he served another two year term with MCC, as water & livelihoods advisor in Kenya, splitting his time between WaSH (water, sanitation and hygiene) programs in informal settlements (“slums”) of Nairobi, and water provision and conservation agriculture projects in ASAL (arid and semi-arid lands) regions of eastern Kenya.
 Doug lives in Harrisonburg with his wife, Cristina, and two sons, Alex and Evan.
 They enjoy many outdoors activities, and take as many opportunities as possible to go camping and traveling.

 Doug’s research at EMU is in collaboration with students and includes projects:

 - water monitoring assessing stream health in a local watershed, and the effects of stream restoration

 - assessing the effectiveness of sand dams in semi-arid regions of Kenya